YizeZhang/Net_Diff/README.md

 It provides functions of SPP/PPP/RTK, it can also applied in SPP/PPP with BeiDou augmentation information.

-It provides data analysis, including coordinate ploting, satellite skyview, satellite number, omc, positioning rediduals and so on.
+It provides data analysis, including coordinate plotting, satellite skyview, satellite number, omc, positioning residuals and so on.

 It also provides IGS data and products download.